-I am the incoming Executive Director for the American Association for the Advancement of Science, Pacific Division (AAAS-PD) and a Co-Editor of the peer-reviewed open-access online journal Philosophy, Theory, and Practice in Biology.
-I am also a member of the Executive Committee and Council for the AAAS-PD, an Elected Member-at-Large for the Section on History and Philosophy of Science of the AAAS, and a member of Council for the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).
+I am a Co-Editor of the peer-reviewed open-access online journal Philosophy, Theory, and Practice in Biology.
+I am also a member of the Executive Committee and Council for the American Association for the Advancement of Science, Pacific Division (AAAS-PD) and a member of Council for the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).
 I am on the editorial boards for the Stanford Encyclopedia of Philosophy and the journal Philosophy of Science.
-I served as the Senior Co-Chair of the PSA Women's Caucus (2013-2017), on the Governing Board of the PSA (2010-2013), and as Secretary of ISHPSSB (2007-2011).
+I served as the Senior Co-Chair of the PSA Women's Caucus (2013-2017), on the Governing Board of the PSA (2010-2013), as Secretary of ISHPSSB (2007-2011), and as an Elected Member-at-Large for the Section on History and Philosophy of Science of the AAAS (2014-2018).
 I periodically blog for the Davisite group blog and the New APPS group blog.

 By snail mail:

 By phone: 530-554-1398 (Skype #; will go to voice mail)

 My research is in the philosophy of science and the history & philosophy of biology as well as environmental ethics.

 My research interests include the way that general topics in the philosophy of science, such as causation, mechanisms, probability, and determinism, illuminate and are illuminated by topics in evolutionary biology and ecology.
 I am also particularly interested in intersections between evolutionary biology, ecology, and environmental issues.